icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

    Do not try to install your own Python over the perfectly good version shipped with homebrew.
 It is very likely to end in tears.
-This includes the Even though and Anaconda distributions.
+This includes the Enthought and Anaconda distributions.
 In order to compile IceTray, your version of boost::python must be compiled against the same version of python as you are using.
 It will not be easy to do this with Anaconda.